BhupendraShahi/javascript_basic_projects_1/README.md

 3. reviews(basic review card)
 4. navbar(a responsive nav bar)
 5. sideNavbar(a responsive side nav bar)
+6. modal(a basic modal)
+7. questions(question section wwere we have some question and when we click the button it show the answer)
+8. video (a website having video baackground ,user can play and pause the background video)

 just clone and have fun!